I am always with you

 In 1982, when I was 24 and close to completing my training as an Air Force engineer, I was arrested.
 I was accused of being a spy and sentenced to death.
 I had no idea why this was happening.

 Every morning, cells would be opened and prisoners were taken.
 They were never seen again.
-When a voice cried our we assume someone was being hanged.
+When a voice cried out we assumed someone was being hanged.

 In prison I met many Karen National Union soldiers.
 They told me stories about the resistance.
 I was surprised to discover that the renowned fighter Red Blood was in fact my brother John.
 Now I understood why I had been imprisoned and repeatedly interrogated.
 I was a hostage.